charmplusplus/charm/README.md

 * `tcp` - The `netlrts-` version communicates via UDP by default.
 The `tcp` option will use TCP instead.
 The TCP version of Charm++ is usually slower than UDP, but it is more reliable.
-* `async` - For Blue Gene/Q, this option enables use of hardware communication threads.
+* `async` - On PAMI systems, this option enables use of hardware communication threads.
 For applications with significant communication on large scale, this option typically improves performance.
 * `regularpages` - On Cray systems, Charm++'s default is to use `hugepages`.
 This